 I was right, the reel was in the bag, the spool wasn't.

 But I am pleased to report that I am not completely stupid.
 A couple of trips later, I had learned my lesson well.
 I checked that the two spools for the reel were in the vest and away I went.
-Every kilometre I went was a kilometre away from the reel which was still on the bench.
+Every kilometre I went was another kilometre away from the reel which was still on the bench at home.

 Even my esteemed Editors command of the lower forms of the baser areas of the English language would have been no competition to the torrent of taboo tidbits that toppled from my tongue that day.